 Montserrat is a huge family with a total of 36 fonts, all available for free.
 You’ll get several different weights, italic versions, and alternate versions.
 The heavier weights are perfect for headlines and the regular weight is ideal for body copy.

 Lato is another big family that includes 18 fonts (9 weights, plus italic variations).
-We love Lato regular as a body copy font.
+We love Lato Regular as a body copy font.
+The heavier weights work well for headlines, making it one of the best san serif fonts because of its versatility.

 Raleway has a bit of a unique look, especially the overlapping “w”.
 There are 18 fonts included (9 weights, plus italic versions of each).

 Sans serif typefaces are extremely useful since they work in so many different situations.
 As a graphic designer, you can never have too many fonts.
-We’ve highlighted some of the best options on this page and we’re sure you’ll be able to put them to excellent use.
+We’ve highlighted some of the best sans serif fonts on this page and we’re sure you’ll be able to put them to excellent use.